subquery/documentation/docs/quickstart/quickstart_chains/arbitrum.md

 The goal of this quick start guide is to index the total claimed dividends paid to users on the WINR staking contract on Arbitrum.

 ::: warning
 Before we begin, **make sure that you have initialised your project** using the provided steps in the [Start Here](../quickstart.md) section.
+Please initialise an Arbitrum Nova project
 :::

 In every SubQuery project, there are 3 key files [3 key files](../quickstart.md#_3-make-changes-to-your-project) to update.
 Let's begin updating them one by one.

 ::: tip Note
 The final code of this project can be found [here](https://github.com/subquery/subql-example-arbitrum-winr-rewards).

+We use Ethereum packages, runtimes, and handlers (e.g. @subql/node-ethereum, ethereum/Runtime, and ethereum/*Handler) for Arbitrum.
+Since Arbitrum is a layer-2 scaling solution, we can use the core Ethereum framework to index it.
 :::

 ## 1. Your Project Manifest File

 The Project Manifest (`project.yaml`) file works as an entry point to your Arbitrum project.
 It defines most of the details on how SubQuery will index and transform the chain data.
 For Arbitrum, there are three types of mapping handlers (and you can have more than one in each project):

-- [BlockHanders](../../build/manifest/ethereum.md#mapping-handlers-and-filters): On each and every block, run a mapping function
+- [BlockHanders](../../build/manifest/arbitrum.md#mapping-handlers-and-filters): On each and every block, run a mapping function
-- [TransactionHandlers](../../build/manifest/ethereum.md#mapping-handlers-and-filters): On each and every transaction that matches optional filter criteria, run a mapping function
+- [TransactionHandlers](../../build/manifest/arbitrum.md#mapping-handlers-and-filters): On each and every transaction that matches optional filter criteria, run a mapping function
-- [LogHanders](../../build/manifest/ethereum.md#mapping-handlers-and-filters): On each and every log that matches optional filter criteria, run a mapping function
+- [LogHanders](../../build/manifest/arbitrum.md#mapping-handlers-and-filters): On each and every log that matches optional filter criteria, run a mapping function

 Note that the manifest file has already been set up correctly and doesn’t require significant changes, but you need to import the correct contract definitions and update the datasource handlers.